-Sorcerers of the Magic Kingdom is a *secret* game at Walt Disney World’s Magic Kingdom Theme Park.
+Sorcerers of the Magic Kingdom is a secret game at Walt Disney World’s Magic Kingdom.
 I call the game secret because while a lot of guests play it, many don’t even know about it.
-And unless you are specifically looking for it, you probably won’t see it being played in plain sight.
-I am going to walk you through how to play Sorcerers of the Magic Kingdom so that you can join in on the fun during your next visit to Walt Disney World!
+Unless you are specifically looking for it, you probably won’t see Sorcerers of the Magic Kingdom played in plain sight.
+I am going to walk you through how to play Sorcerers of the Magic Kingdom so that you can join in on the fun during your next visit to Walt Disney World.

 Sorcerers of the Magic Kingdom is an interactive game played throughout the park.
 Help Merlin battle Hades and other Disney villains that want to conquer the park by searching for Mystic Portals and using your Spell Cards to save the day.

-You can read the full story behind Sorcerers of the Magic Kingdom here.
+In this post, you can read the full story behind Sorcerers of the Magic Kingdom.

 To play Sorcerers of the Magic Kingdom, start by visiting the Main Street Firehouse.
-Here, you will learn how to open the portals, get a starter pack of Spell Cards, designate your Sorcerer Key, and receive a map of the portals (in every land but Tomorrowland).
-From there, head to your designated starting portal and follow the onscreen prompts.
+Here, you will learn how to open the portals, get a starter pack of Spell Cards, designate your Sorcerer Key, and receive a map of the portals, or entrances.
+There are portals in every land at Magic Kingdom but Tomorrowland.
+From there, head to your assigned starting portal and follow the onscreen prompts.
 You will wander around the park visiting portals and casting spells using your Spell Cards.
 That’s it!
 Sorcerers of the Magic Kingdom is super easy to play and a lot of fun.
-Plus, you get to explore parts of the park you might have not seen.
+Plus, you get to explore parts of the park you might not have seen.

 When you have mastered the easy level, play on medium or hard for a completely different experience.
-For these levels, the information on the spell card (kind of attack, boost, class, shield, and type) matters; they require a lot more quick thinking and skill.
+For these levels, the information on the spell card (kind of attack, boost, class, shield, and type) matters; they require a lot quicker thinking and skill.

 Special Spell Cards are given out during the ticked events at Magic Kingdom (Mickey’s Very Merry Christmas Party and Mickey’s Not So Scary Halloween).
 They are only available during the party, so be sure to pick yours up.
 These are not included in the numbered cards available to everyone.